ryansolid/babel-plugin-jsx-dom-expressions/README.md

 This is called around all expressions.
 This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
 Your wrap method is expected to call fn with the previously evaluated value if the arity is 1 to allow for reducing computations.

+### root(fn) : any

+This indicates a new disposable context.
+The fn should be provided a dispose method that can be called to free all computations in the context.

+### sample(fn) : any

+A method that causes dependencies within not to be tracked.

+### cleanup(fn) : void

+This method should register a cleanup method to be called when the context is released.

 ## Special Binding

 ### ref